 There are just a couple simple things to do to create a pitch:

-First, tell us about your personal connection to Alleghany County, North Carolina.
+First, tell us about your personal connection to the Appalachian Mountains of North Carolina or southwest Virginia.

-For example, our founder Ben Erlandson was born just down the road in Elkin.
-He spent a lot of time in Stone Mountain, Doughton Park, and elsewhere hiking around Alleghany as a kid and young adult, and came to quite a few sporting events at Alleghany High School while a student at EHS.
+For example, our founder Ben Erlandson was born just down the road in Elkin, NC.
+He spent a lot of time on Stone Mountain, Doughton Park, Grayson Highlands, and elsewhere hiking around the Appalachian Mountains as a kid and young adult.
+He went to school at UNC-Asheville, living in Asheville twice for a total of six years, trout fishing in probably every river and stream around.
 His family has had a place in Glade Valley since the 1990s, and he moved back to Glade Valley from California in 2014.
 On his mother’s side, his family roots in North Carolina go back to before the founding of the state.
+These days he spends as much time as possible backpacking and hiking off-trail in the same mountains, practicing nature photography wherever he goes.

 Second, tell us your pitch idea in about 500-600 words.